serebrov/emoji-mart-vue/README.md

 ## Installation

-It is not published to npm, to install from github, use
+Install from npm: `npm install --save emoji-mart-vue-fast`.

-`npm install --save serebrov/emoji-mart-vue#5.4.9.`
+It is also possible to install directly from github (could be useful for forks): `npm install --save serebrov/emoji-mart-vue#5.4.9.`

-Check the list of [releases](https://github.com/serebrov/emoji-mart-vue/releases) for available versions).
+Here is the list of [releases](https://github.com/serebrov/emoji-mart-vue/releases).

 ## Components